 What are the acceptance criteria for this test?

 Prior to initiating the in-use study, the method for recovery of the challenge microorganisms must be shown to be suitable.

 For the in-use study, the starting inoculum level for each challenge microorganism when measured at time point zero should be not more than 100 CFU/mL of diluted product sample.
 Also, any increase of the challenge microorganism population in the diluted product samples greater than 0.5 log10 throughout the duration of the test will be evaluated on a case by case basis

 Do generic drugs need this testing performed as well?

 Yes, the FDA expects all drugs that fit the criteria explained above to undergo this testing.
 This is because microbial in-use testing may not have been performed on the reference listed drug.
 If the reference listed drug has not been previously challenged, the FDA may request comparison studies between the generic drug product and the reference listed drug product.

 John Metcalfe, P. (n.d.).
 Microbiological Quality of Drug Products after Penetration of the Container System for Dose Preparation Prior to Patient Administration.
 American Pharmaceutical Review.

 About the Author

 Brent Harlow has experience performing microbiological testing in the pharmaceutical industry since 2009.
-He joined Alcami in 2014 and has considerable experience in performing validation and suitability work for Microbial Limits Testing and Antimicrobial Effectiveness Testing and is the subject matter expert for Microbial Genetic Identification testing and Microbial In-Use Studies.
+He joined Alcami in 2014 and has considerable experience in performing validation and suitability work for Microbial Limits Testing Antimicrobial Effectiveness Testing and Sterility Testing and is the subject matter expert for Microbial Genetic Identification testing and Microbial In-Use Studies.
 Brent has a Bachelor of Science degree in Biology from the Ohio State University.